-On 31st March 1939 the Shark was being ferried from Abbotsinch airfield to Ternhill airfield, via Thornaby when the weather over the Yorkshire Coast became bad, a force landing was made on the beach at Whitby without incident.
-It was thought the pilot had followed the coastline which was a common route for aircraft flying up and down the country at the time and would explain the pilot using Thornaby airfield as a re-fuelling stop.
-Whilst the pilot was taxying on Whitby beach for take off later the aircraft sunk in the sand and the aircraft tipped up onto it's nose damaging it slightly.
+On 31st March 1939 this Shark was being ferried from Abbotsinch airfield to Ternhill airfield, via Thornaby by a pilot of No.1 Ferry Pilot Pool when the weather over the Yorkshire Coast became bad, a force landing was made on the beach at Whitby without incident.
+It was thought the pilot had followed the coastline which was a common route for aircraft flying up and down the country at the time and would explain the pilot using Thornaby aerodrome as a re-fuelling stop.
+Later, when the pilot was taxying on Whitby beach for take off, the aeroplane sunk in the sand and tipped up onto it's nose damaging it slightly.

 Shark K8482 was built to contract 467000/35 by The Blackburn Aeroplane Co.
-Ltd and delivered directly to 'A' Flight at Gosport FAA Station on 16th November 1936.
-It was later transferred to SNC then 4 ASU for storage.
-It was operating with 1 FPP when damaged as Cat.M/FA in the above detailed incident and from Whitby it was dismantled on the site and returned to Blackburn's for repair.
+Ltd and was delivered directly to 'A' Flight at Gosport FAA Station on 16th November 1936.
+It was later transferred to SNC and then to No.4 A.S.U. for storage.
+It was operating with No.1 Feryy Pilot Pool when it was damaged at Whitby on 31st March 1939 and Cat.M/FA damage was the assessment.
+From Whitby it was dismantled on the site and returned to Blackburn's for repair.
 On completion of repair it was issued to The Admiralty on 24th May 1939 from which there is no further record.

 Pilot - Sgt Edward Waite RAF (590565).